-I say it so often, because I want them to take these words to heart and carry them with them.
+I say it so often because I want them to take these words to heart and carry them with them.
 It’s my way of sending them out into the world with an invisible shield.

 Because I see how hard the world today can be on our tweens and teens.
 The pressures are fierce and unrelenting.

-If you listen closely to your kids talk about themselves and everything else going on in their world, you will notice they are often comparing themselves to others.
+If you listen closely to how your kids talk about themselves and everything else going on in their world, you will notice they are often comparing themselves to others.

 This affects how they feel about themselves, as it is often used to measure their appearance, their performance, and even their potential.